Find out if you qualify for SSDI benefits

 • a sibling with an ownership interest in the home who lived there for at least a year before you began receiving long-term care services, or

-• your child who was living in the home for at least two years before you entered the care facility, and who provided you with care that allowed you to stay out of the facility.
+• your adult child who was living in the home for at least two years before you entered the care facility and provided you with care that delayed your need to live in a nursing home or other medical facility.

 • your spouse